 What today is the oldest Viking Moot in Denmark (and possibly the world) started back in the 70s.
-However, then it was just a series of workshops on Viking artisan crafts taught at Moesgård beach.
-Over time people got curious and more and more visitors started arriving throughout the years, including “warriors” (and when I say warriors, I mean curious souls like myself with an undying love for all things Viking and Scandinavian ^^) from all over the world.
+However, then it was just a series of workshops on Viking artisan crafts taught at Moesgård beach outside of Aarhus.
+Over time, people got curious and more and more visitors started arriving throughout the years, including “warriors” (and when I say warriors, I mean curious souls like myself with an undying love for all things Viking and Scandinavian ^^) from all over the world.

 Dozens of old-timer cars were parked left and right as we passed by.
 I have to admit we went there quite late, as we were all relatively lazy, so it was already quite busy.
-For a quieter time, i would highly recommend arriving early in the morning.
+For a quieter time, I would highly recommend arriving early in the morning.

-After the warriors had buried the hatchet, we set on to explore the neighbouring Viking Moot in search for some Viking delicacies.
+After the warriors had finally buried the hatchet, we set on to explore the neighbouring Viking Moot in search for some Viking delicacies.
 Everything they sell at the market is artisanal and made the old ways.
 Whether it’s leather goods or food, you’ll see them making it in front of you!

 Bellies full, we took a stroll around Moesgård beach (one of my all time favourite spots in Århus by the way) and made our way home.

-Useful Information about the Viking Moot
+Useful Information about the Moesgaard Viking Moot

-A single ticket costs 20.- (Danish Crowns).
-Alternatively if you’ll be staying for a bit longer in the city there are two options that come out at a lower price, the Klippekort (10 trip card) that costs 140.- (which you can by from 7/11 across central station, and the monthly card (Periodekort) which is valid for 30 days and unlimited trips within the region for 375.-
+A single ticket costs 22.- (Danish Crowns).
+Alternatively if you’ll be staying for a bit longer in the city there are two options that come out at a lower price, the Klippekort (10 trip card) that costs 170.- (which you can by from 7/11 across central station, and the monthly card (Periodekort) which is valid for 30 days and unlimited trips within the region for 380.-.

 Have you guys ever been to the Viking Moot in Moesgård or a similar one somewhere else?
 Did you enjoy it?